 This page explains rules on allocating expenses that apply when a committee chooses to support both federal and nonfederal candidates using separate federal and nonfederal accounts.
 These rules do not apply to committees that conduct only activities related to federal elections or that use only a federal account to support both federal and nonfederal candidates.
-Under Emily’s List v.
+Under EMILY's List v.
 FEC, 581 F3d 1 (D.C.
 Cir.
 2009), SSFs need not allocate administrative expenses, costs of generic voter drives and generic public communications.
 Nor do they need to report these allocations to the FEC.
-See FEC Statement on the D.C.
-Circuit Court of Appeals Decision in Emily’s List v.
-FEC.
 This page is intended for the SSFs that choose to allocate.

 Payment of allocated expenditures